rcruzoliver/ctrlx_ros2/README.md

 This communication process is really fast and can be even said pseudo-realtime, however, the write/read operations relative to ROS2 are scheduled by the _roscore_, whereas the PLC tasks are scheduled by the Automation Core Main Scheduler from ctrlX OS.
 This fact can lead to scheduling conflicts, such as race conditions, when deploying applications based on this.

 For further details about the example, have a look at the corresponding folder.

+## roscon24
+This example is composed by three snaps: **ros2-scara-publisher-cpp**, **io-manager-input-cpp** and **io-manager-output-cpp**.
+It was developed for the ROSCon 24 Faire, taking place in October 2024 in Odense, Denmark.

+The first of them simply publishes the actual joint positions of a scara robot (comissioned from the motion app) into a ROS2 topic, that will be further subcribed by a external Rviz visualization.

+The second and third snaps work together to show how a IO management functionality can be integrated with a ROS2 application.
+The io-manager-input reads the state of a externally triggered hardware input from the datalayer and then publishes this information in a ROS2 topic.
+On the contrary, io-manager-output provides a ROS2 node that subscribes to a externally published topic and then controls the hardware output by accordingly interacting with the datalayer.

 ## moveit-mtc
 This example is composed by a single snap: **ros2-moveit-mtc**.
 Specic details to build this snap can be found in _./moveit-mtc/README.md_